neilmistry/dogapp/README.md

 This project was completed as part of the Udacity DSND, code provided by Udacity from their public github repo.

+To run the code you will need to add the bottleneck_features (VGG16 model to the bottleneck_features directory)

 ## Project Overview

 In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.